textpattern/textpattern.github.io/tags/comments_form.md

 <txp:comments_form />
 ~~~

-The **comments_form** tag is a *single* tag which is used to display a comment form.
+The **comments_form** tag can be used as a *single* tag or a *container* tag and is used to display a comment form.
 Comments will be attached to present individual article as a default, or to the article set by the `id` attribute.

 ## Attributes